lucadalzilio/SINDy_blockslider/README.md

 ### 1. Synthetic Data Generation

-Simulated data is generated for a **mass-spring-damper system**:
+Simulated data for a **mass-spring-damper system** is generated based on:
 \[
 m \ddot{x} + c \dot{x} + k x = 0,
 \]
 where:
-- \(m\): Mass,
+- $m$: Mass,
-- \(c\): Damping coefficient,
+- $c$: Damping coefficient,
-- \(k\): Spring constant.
+- $k$: Spring constant.

-The system is solved numerically to obtain time-series data for displacement and velocity.
+The system is numerically solved to produce time-series data for displacement and velocity.

 ---

 ### 2. SINDy Model Training

-SINDy uses the generated data to identify the governing equations of the system by constructing a library of candidate functions and solving the sparse regression problem.
+The SINDy algorithm uses the generated data to:
+- Construct a library of candidate functions $\Theta(\mathbf{X})$,
+- Identify sparse coefficients $\Xi$.

 ---

 ### 3. Model Evaluation

-The identified model is validated by comparing its predictions against the true system dynamics.
+The accuracy of the identified model is assessed by comparing its predictions with the true system dynamics.

 ---

 ## Setup and Installation

+### Prerequisites

+Ensure Python 3.7 or higher is installed.

+### Installation Steps

 1. Clone the repository:
    ```bash